Browse by . . .

 Leslie Thornton and Stephen Vitiello

 "What, then, is time?
 If no one ask of me, I know; if I wish to explain to him who asks, I know not."
 The confession, from Saint Augustine, has not lost its enigma.
-What, however, if he had asked an artist?
+Perhaps he should have asked an artist.

-It's moment of truth. . . .
+It's the moment of truth. . . .
 It's my first time. . . .
-It's time to rock and roll.
-Those moments and countless more have long passed into film history.
+It's time to rock and roll. . . .
+Those and countless other moments have passed into film history.
 Now, too, they have passed into a remarkable video, made up entirely of excerpts from the movies.
 It is a tribute to film, appropriation, new media, raw experience, simulation, and a great dealer's commitment after so many years to art.

 Still time

 So many experimental films from the 1960s took place in the present tense, although Michael Snow uses more cuts in Wavelength than I often remember.
-One could see more than a few examples from MOMA's permanent collection at P.S.
-1, by women including Joan Jonas, Mary Miss, and Carolee Schneeman.
-Coming right after Pop Art, they aimed in part for a deliberate affront to the mainstream.
-They also move slowly or even invisibly, as a lesson in attention and patience, much like the deliberate movements of an escaping prisoner of the Nazis in Robert Bresson's A Man Escaped.
+Films by Joan Jonas, Mary Miss, Nathalie Djurberg, and Carolee Schneemann, too, played with time.
+Coming right after Pop Art, they moved slowly or even invisibly, as a lesson in attention and patience, much like the deliberate movements of an escaping prisoner of the Nazis in Robert Bresson's A Man Escaped or a Manhattan rush hour for James Nares.
 Andy Warhol actually drew out time, by projecting his films at an older, slower speed.
-Christian Marclay, in contrast, has created an epic, but an epic of daily life, in real time—and then the real time is time past and a Hollywood fiction.
+Marclay, in contrast, has created an epic, but an epic of daily life, in real time.
+But that real time unfolds in the past, as a Hollywood fiction.

-It is mesmerizing, but it does not exactly reward patience.
+It is mesmerizing, like the play of time in music for Anri Sala, but it does not exactly reward patience.
 Every moment is a moment of urgency—the hordes waiting for a bank to open in the panic of the Depression, kids rushing out of the classroom as a teacher cautions them not to run, a woman who will not pay for pizza past its time, a fight over late afternoon tea, a rush home after work to trim the tree, men and women hurrying to meet or to escape from something unstated and unseen.
 I'm late. . . .
 You're late. . . .
-Too late.
+Too late. . . .
 And each moment promises a resolution that the video withholds, by cutting to something else.

 People may try to stop time, by hanging for sheer life on the hands or by smashing clocks for their ominous ticking and tolling.
 They can try to keep up by punching the clock, like Charlie Chaplin in, naturally, Modern Times.
 Not every clip clearly indicates a time, as with the man coming back to get his watch, a jewelry store heist, or a passing truck with Time in its logo.
 And not every clip that does has to do so to matter, like the shot of the Salvation Army with its greeting or warning, There Is Still Time.
 Regardless, the crucial moment is always coming and always here, even when Peter Fonda in Easy Rider shows his disdain by casting his watch in the dirt.
 Dennis Hopper still cuts to a close-up of the time.

 On my first visit one afternoon, I had to think.
-How much of the frantic pace belongs to Marclay's edits, how much to the movies, and how much to merely the time of day?
+How much of the frantic pace belongs to Marclay's edits, how much to the movies, and how much to the actual time of day?
+One may take breakfast late, at eleven, only hurry up.
 Would others linger in late afternoon sunlight, long evening solitude, or late morning sleeping in?
-But no, one may take breakfast at eleven, only hurry up.
-Marclay's laid-back career in fact calls attention to film convention by its contrast.
+Maybe, but Marclay's laid-back career already contrasts with film convention.
 His usual mix of visual and sound art encourages improvisation, participation, and spontaneity.

 That contrast, however, overlooks something else: how much of the expectation, anticipation, or dread belongs to the viewer?
 Marclay is merely sampling, just as with his "turntablism," and the viewer can come and go at will.
 Only a madman or a critic would sit through all twenty-four hours—and then only as a stunt that could never equal Marclay's own.
 Like the man returning home from work to a perfect life, he may find his own world an obsessive fiction.
 And in time The Clock starts to feel like an actual movie, helped out by sly editing, sound that may spill into the next visual, and film's shortage of imagination.